ajkou/FAER_Study/README1.md

     F-statistic: 50.39 on 3 and 188 DF,  p-value: < 2.2e-16

 Comparing Rater1 and Rater2.
-The simplest calculation for comparing Rater1/Rater2 would just be correlation coeff.
-Shown for Total, Proc, Ergo, and Global
+The simplest calculation for comparing Rater1/Rater2 would just be Pearson correlation coeff.
+The correlation coeff values are all pretty high, indicating a general sense of overall agreement in the scoring system.
+Global score, although positively correlated, performs the worst out of the 4 scoring systems (corr=0.67).

 Total score
 >cor(subset(data[,4], data$Rater==1), subset(data[,4], data$Rater==2))